aeye-lab/pymovements/CONTRIBUTING.md

 pip install -e .
 ```

-If you have a problem e.g. `command not found: pip`, check whether you have activated a virtual enviroment.
+If you have a problem e.g. `command not found: pip`, check whether you have activated a virtual environment.

 ### Creating a Branch